00d/dnd3.5e-srd/001-md/AbilitiesandConditions.md

-*This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.*
+This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.

-# Special Abilities & Conditions
+# SPECIAL ABILITIES & CONDITIONS

-## Special Abilities
+##### SPECIAL ABILITIES

 A special ability is either extraordinary, spell-like, or supernatural in nature.